hamza1220/Portfolio-v2/public/info/works/exercise-fakeout/writeup.md

 This was my first UX research project at Purdue and it was a great learning experience.
 Going through a non-linear design process involving secondary research, affinity diagramming, conducting interviews, sketching, iterating over concepts and evaluation was vital in learning how to build a strong design rationale for my concepts.

 I conducted evaluation via usability testing with four participants.
 The goal was to see if they could easily navigate through the application and gauge their reaction over the high-level concepts.
-While the results were positive, the testing was limited in not only the number of participants but also in evaluating the most important concept - personalization through AI.
+While the results were positive, **the testing was limited in not only the number of participants** but also in evaluating the most important concept - personalization through AI.
 The concept itself is highly dependant on how well the developers make the model.
-The discovery of the personalization paradox added a thick layer of complexity to the concept as well.
+The discovery of the **personalization paradox** added a thick layer of complexity to the concept as well.

-In-line with my personal design philosophy of always being critical, I concluded the project by setting up a brainstorming session to disprove our concepts.
+In-line with my personal design philosophy of always being critical, I concluded the project by **setting up a brainstorming session to disprove our concepts**.
 This resulted in finding several limitations that we did not cater to and removed our confirmation biases.

-For instance, in "The user is in the driving seat", we did not look into how too much information would be increasing the cognitive load on the user.
+For instance, in "The user is in the driving seat", **we did not look into how too much information would be increasing the cognitive load on the user**.

 The "rewards revamp" concept seemed too simplistic and perhaps there were easier ways to induce the same effect.
-The efficacy of this concept was also something that usability testing would not and did not provide.
+The **efficacy of this concept was also something that usability testing would not and did not provide**.
 In addition, people might end up switching to other apps that already provide these features without earning them.

 For the "fine-tuned to your schedule" concept, more consideration needed to be given to users who do not add everything to their schedule and those who do not strictly follow theirs.
-There are potentially other factors than just time to consider as well - context and location for instance.
+There are potentially **other factors than just time to consider as well** - context and location for instance.

 <h5 class="flex justify-center"> Thank you for reading! </h5>